mssjaney/ng-tic-tac-toe/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.16.

-It is a web game of tic tac toe.
+It is a web game of simple tic tac toe angular app.

 ## Development server